EGR-314-Team-307-Spring-2026/Team307.github.io/docs/02-Concept-Design/Design.md

 ## Final Design Concept
-Showing an example of how to import a screenshot of the block diagram created outside of git and brought into a page.
+Showing an example of how to import a screenshot of the Final Design Concept created outside of git and brought into a page.